It’s our civic responsibility.

 Wear a Mask: The studio is a space where everyone is required to wear a mask.
 Masks must be worn properly – covering both the mouth and the nose – at all times while in the facility.
 This includes all common areas AND in the classroom.
 Fully vaccinated individuals will be allowed to remove their masks for specific scene or monologue work, if they maintain a distance of 6 feet from one another.

 COVID-19 Testing Every Two Weeks: Everyone who comes to the facility – including faculty, staff, administrators, and students – must be tested every two weeks and submit test results (either Rapid or PCR) prior to being approved for entry to the studio.
 Testing is the responsibility of each individual.
 Staff has distributed resources with abundant information about New York Cit’s many testing sites.
 Please reach out to your program director if you need this information again.

 Daily Health Screening: Daily Health Screenings are no longer required for fully vaccinated individuals.
 When arriving at the facility, any non-vaccinated individual must be cleared for entry at the reception desk before they advance through the space.
 A temperature check kiosk is also available if temperatures need to be re-checked.

 Actions the studio has taken…

 • PPE: Masks are required at all times and masks are provided for students/staff, if needed.
 Plexiglass partitions are in place in common reception/lounge areas.
 Signage directing where to sit or stand to maintain proper social distancing as mandated by NY State is used.
 There is additional signage throughout the spaces reminding all of social distancing, hand washing, and mask wearing.

 • Hygiene, Cleaning and Disinfection: Signs throughout the studio spaces promote frequent and proper hand washing.
-There are additional signs and instructions around expected protocols for the start and end of each class, which include students wiping down all surfaces they have been in contact with during class.
 All studios and spaces have disinfecting wipe dispensers in them (with trash cans), and hand sanitizer stations outside.
 Designated staff are tasked with wiping down high contact surfaces multiple times during each day